Roller derby is a fast-paced, full-contact sport played by two teams on quad roller skates, skating around an oval track.

 “A whistle blows, the skaters are on the rampage, and the battle begins…!
 The first of the two jammers that makes it past all the players from the opposing team becomes ‘lead jammer’ and can call off that jam at any time.
 Once the jammers have passed through the pack, they race around the track as fast as they can to catch the pack up again from behind.
 This is when the point scoring begins…

-As the jammers fight their way through the pack once more, they score a point for each opposing team-member they pass.
+As the jammers fight their way through the pack once more, they score a point for each opposing team-blocker they pass.
 Then it’s the blockers’ time to shine – their job is to help their own jammer through the pack, creating spaces, knocking opposing skaters out of the way and pushing or pulling the jammer to give her more speed!
 They are also there to stop the opposing jammer getting through, by closing up spaces and knocking players about to get in the way and slow her down.

 Some might say the jammer is the star of the team and a lot of girls who play derby might see jammer status as the ultimate goal, but the blockers are just as important, as without their help the jammer would be hard-pressed to score any points.
 The beautifully belligerent blockers are also there to make damn sure the opposing team don’t score any points!
 So it really is a team sport, and having a close relationship with your fellow skaters makes all the difference.”